 Until you tell the fox, squirrel, bird, deer, lizards, and hundreds of other reservoirs to stay put, ticks will be traveling everywhere along with the pathogens they carry.
 Since Lyme Disease (borrelia) has been found in every continent except for Antarctia (it will be found there too), you can assume that means ticks are there too.

 In addition, it is important to recognize the limitations of diagnostic testing for many tickborne infections; empiric treatment is most often warranted before confirming the diagnosis.”

 For those of us in this war, this “empiric treatment” by mainstream medicine is new.
 Patient after patient has had to wait for test results before doctors will treat them.
 Often, since the testing is so poor, it comes back negative and the patient is sent packing, even if the patient has every symptom in the book.
 The next step is for authorities to admit and acknowledge that diagnosis of Tick borne infections is a clinical one.
 This means doctors need to learn a whole lot more.
 For docs willing to learn, please see: https://www.lymecme.info

 One last point is that mycoplasma, Bartonella, and other pathogens are not included here but are quite common in patients.
-Both of these pathogens are persistent and adept at surviving.
+Many of these pathogens are persistent and are adept at surviving.
 More research needs to be done on these co-infections.

 https://madisonarealymesupportgroup.com/2017/05/01/co-infection-of-ticks-the-rule-rather-than-the-exception/ If ticks are co-infected, so are patients.